Skip to content

 Step 3Find the Start Menu Size Setting

-Within the Taskbar settings, the new option to adjust your Windows 11 Start menu size is located under ‘Taskbar behaviors.’
-Look for a setting specifically mentioning Start menu size adjustments here.
-If you don’t see it yet, it might be a new feature still rolling out.
+Inside the Taskbar settings, the option to change your Windows 11 Start menu size is found under ‘Taskbar behaviors.’
+Look for a specific setting that lets you adjust the Start menu size.
+If you don’t see it yet, it might be a new feature that is still rolling out to everyone.

 1. In the Taskbar behaviors section, look for a new option related to the Start menu size.